irinalapteva/irinalapteva.github.io/cv/index.md

 - Served as Production Head and Stage Manager for all CityDance performances at Strathmore, Kennedy Center, Atlas Performing Arts Center, and other venues.
+- Worked directly with marketing team to review marketing materials and photos, organize photo shoots and video recordings, support implementation of key marketing campaigns, and facilitate cross-functional communication among project stakeholders.
 - Successfully launched students support services, such us support for juniors and seniors to get into colleges and dance companies, supported auditions, dance competitions, and student choreography